Wiechciu/text-forge/README.md

 You can add any functionality in text forge without change source, see [here](comming soon) for guides and examples.
 Modes are a good way for add new features, If you want to create a mode or edit existing one, you can see [here](https://github.com/mkh-user/text-forge-modes/wiki/Modes-structure-guide) for guides and examples.

 ---

+## 🤍 Contributing

+Text Forge designed to be community-driven, so you can help this community in any way you can think!
+Please go to [Contributing Guide Page](https://github.com/mkh-user/text-forge/blob/Main/CONTRIBUTING.md) to get more information.

+---